agoetee/100-days-of-code/log.md

 - __created a branch__ with the method of using using full name initials and add __/goals__.
 My full name is Charles Tawiah Agoe therefore my branch will look like this: `CTA/goals`.
 We then will make changes by enetering our goals for joining the __Slightly Techie__ schools.
 - __pushed__ the changes to the remote repository.
 - make __pull request__.
 For my changes to be joined to the original repo, i made a pull request

+**team work**
+The previous day the usual class rep could not make it so i was tasked to remind the tutor on saturday about the class.
+After posting the reminders, this colleague reached out so we go through some concepts.
+So we scheduled for the evening and we went through some __git__ and __github__ flow.